Is NovoLog Worth It? A Benefits-vs-Risks Breakdown

 Primary Benefit

 That headline outcome is what most labels and trials are designed around.
-For NovoLog: ADA Standards of Care provide consensus guidance.
+Key reference for NovoLog: ADA Standards of Care provide consensus guidance.

 Approved Indications